rpoleski/MulensModel/developers_board.md

-# Current tasks:
-1. update VBBL
-2. make directory with reference plots from examples
-3. XXX in example 16
-4. MulensData - docstring for kwargs
-5. chi2 gradient for rho or t_star

 # Next big tasks - think about the order:
 1. xallarap
-2. full Keplerian motion
+2. full Keplerian motion of the lens
 3. triple sources
 4. triple lenses
+5. astrometric microlensing
+6. better support of FFP calculations (see "next smaller tasks" below)

 # Next smaller tasks:
+1. gradient for parallax model issue
+2. ModelParameters - note that t_0_1 etc. are for "binary source" models
+2. update VBBL
+3. make directory with reference plots from examples
+4. remove unused branches
+5. Event.get_lc - add use cases (based on emails)
+6. example 16
+7. UC38 - finish it
+8. chi2 gradient for rho or t_star - first move code from FitData to Trajectory and PointLens (which means new minor version)
-1. faster FFP calculations
+9. faster FFP calculations
-2. print Model/ModelParameters: add t\_0\_par somewhere - maybe only when it is != t\_0
+10. print Model/ModelParameters: add t\_0\_par somewhere - maybe only when it is != t\_0
-3. "import MulensModel as mm" everywhere: use_cases/->30,31,34 examples/run_time_tests/check_system.py examples/checks.py TUTORIALS
+11. "import MulensModel as mm" everywhere: use_cases/->30,31,34 examples/run_time_tests/check_system.py examples/checks.py TUTORIALS
-4. satellite positions read from a file similar to data challenge files
+12. satellite positions read from a file similar to data challenge files
-5. check open issues on github
+13. check open issues on github
-6. "add a list of public datasets:" - search below
+14. "add a list of public datasets:" - search below
-7. In longest files re-order functions to have documentation in expected order: modelparameters.py, model.py, event.py, mulensdata.py, fitdata.py (in that order)
+15. In longest files re-order functions to have documentation in expected order: modelparameters.py, model.py, event.py, mulensdata.py, fitdata.py (in that order)
-8. FitData.get_residuals - test for binary source
+16. FitData.get_residuals - test for binary source

 ## Specific tasks to be performed
 **boldfaced** tasks are most important because requested by the users

 _italics_ mark important tasks

-Changes for planned v2 are here: [documents/MM\_v2.md](documents/MM_v2.md)
+Changes for planned v3 are here: [documents/MM\_v3.md](documents/MM_v3.md)

 * Install
   * **PYPI website** - some links: [1](https://docs.python.org/3.7/extending/index.html) [2](https://github.com/dariomanesku/cmft/issues/28)